boucadair/udp-ipfix/draft-boucadair-opsawg-tsvwg-udp-ipfix.md

 * Name:  udpExID
 * ElementID:  TBD2
 * Description: Observed Expermients ID (ExIDs) in the Experimental option (EXP, Kind=127).
 The information is encoded in a set of 16-bit fields.
-Each 16-bit field carries an observed ExID in an EXP option.
+Each 16-bit field carries the observed ExID in an EXP option.
 * Abstract Data Type:  octetArray
 * Data Type Semantics:  identifier
 * Additional Information:  {{!I-D.ietf-tsvwg-udp-options}}.
 See the assignments in the "xxxx" IANA registry at URL_IANA_UDP_ExIDs.